 When determining if you’re eligible for short-term disability, you’ll want to consider the right doctor for the job.
 For example, if you were having a mental health issue, you wouldn’t want to see a foot doctor for it.

-But, here’s where things get a little tricky.
+But here’s where things get a little tricky.
 Chiropractors specialize in the musculoskeletal system.
 According to a chiropractor’s job description, they are, by all accounts, specialists.
-So one would assume that, if you had a back or neck problem, a chiropractor would be a legitimate specialist that you could see to potentially get short-term disability approved.
+So, one would assume that if you had a back or neck problem, a chiropractor would be a legitimate specialist that you could see to get short-term disability approved potentially.
 However, this isn’t always the case.
 It depends on many factors, which we go over below.

 Chiropractors and the Family and Medical Leave Act

-The Family and Medical Leave Act (FMLA) of 1993 does accept chiropractors as an acceptable medical professional.
-However, a chiropractor’s scope of practice may not be useful to you when seeking short-term disability.
+The Family and Medical Leave Act (FMLA) of 1993 does accept chiropractors as acceptable medical professionals.
+However, a chiropractor’s scope of practice may not be helpful to you when seeking short-term disability.
 This is because they look for specific things when deciding whether to approve your short-term disability.
 These things include:

-- The doctor of chiropractic having performed spinal adjustments in order to treat a subluxation, which is an umbrella term for spinal misalignment.
+• The doctor of chiropractic has performed spinal adjustments to treat a subluxation, an umbrella term for spinal misalignment.

-- The chiropractor must believe that your injury is enough to keep you from doing your job.
+• The chiropractor must believe your injury is enough to keep you from doing your job.

-So, if the chiropractor doesn’t take an x-ray of the spine, or is treating you for anything other than spinal subluxations, you won’t receive approval under the FMLA.
-And even then, there is no guarantee that you will be approved.
-Just as there is no guarantee you will be approved under any kind of medical professional.
+So, if the chiropractor doesn’t take an x-ray of the spine or is treating you for anything other than spinal subluxations, you won’t receive approval under the FMLA.
+And even then, there is no guarantee that you will be approved, just as there is no guarantee that any kind of medical professional will approve you.

 It all depends on your injury, the specific doctor, and the FMLA’s rules and regulations, which are too much to cover in detail in this article.

-Now, it’s also important to know whether or not your employer is covered under the FMLA because not all employers are.
+It’s also essential to know whether or not your employer is covered under the FMLA because not all employers are.
 You can ask your HR person, or you can see if your company meets the following criteria:

 Chiropractors and Social Security Disability

 Although social security disability deals more with long-term disability, it’s worth mentioning here.
-The Social Security Administration (SSA) does not consider the opinions of chiropractors when deciding on a claim.
+The Social Security Administration (SSA) does not consider chiropractors’ opinions when deciding on a claim.

-However, if your chiropractor has taken x-rays, these could be useful in your approval, in addition to other information from a medical doctor.
-But, since the SSA won’t contact your chiropractor for these records, it will fall on you to get copies of the x-rays and deliver them to the social security office handling your claim.
+However, if your chiropractor has taken x-rays, these could be useful in your approval and other information from a medical doctor.
+But, since the SSA won’t contact your chiropractor for these records, it will fall on you to get copies of the x-rays and deliver them to the Social Security office handling your claim.

 Chiropractors and Employee or Employer Insurance

 When it comes to insurance, either private or through your employer, there is no set rule for chiropractors.
-Some insurance plans accept the opinions of doctors of chiropractic when determining short-term disability.
+Some insurance plans accept doctors’ opinions of chiropractic when determining short-term disability.
 Other insurance plans do not.

-It’s worth talking to your employer about this or checking with your own private disability insurance.
-Depending on your issue, you may be wondering whether you should see a chiropractor.
+It’s worth discussing this with your employer or checking with your private disability insurance.
+Depending on your issue, you may wonder whether you should see a chiropractor.
 Many people complain that their regular doctors take a “wait and see” approach to deal with back pain.

 If this is the case for you, and you haven’t seen a chiropractor, you may be surprised at the results.
 Chiropractors may be able to help you heal quickly so you don’t need short-term disability.
 Studies show that chiropractic care is effective for many different musculoskeletal issues.